Frequently Asked Questions

 A zero-sum game is rare in practice.
 That is, the positive and negative interactions within and across the capitals rarely ‘cancel’ each other out perfectly.
 We should also bear in mind that it would not be practicable (or even possible, in some cases) to quantify and explain all complex relationships within and across the full range of capitals to derive a net overall impact.
 Gains and losses can be inherently difficult to measure, in part because their precise evaluation depends on the perspective chosen.
 Imperfect information about external perceptions also introduces uncertainty and subjectivity to the process.
 And, of course, prioritising one set of interests over another set of interests necessarily involves judgement.
 Finally, the evaluation process assumes that we can reasonably and reliably translate the effects on all capitals into a common unit of measure.

 Despite these limitations, the International <IR>Framework reminds us that alternative courses of action invite different balancing acts in terms of their effects on the capitals.
 When these effects, and their potential trade-offs, are material to the organization’s value creation story, they are included in the integrated report.

-Opportunity-based disclosures offer insight into an organization’s understanding of and readiness for new developments.
-Such forward-looking information help providers of financial capital and others evaluate how the organization is positioned for the future.
-It also influences readers’ confidence in the adaptability of the organization’s strategy and longer-term business model.
+Opportunity-based disclosures offer insight into an organisation’s understanding of and readiness for new developments.
+Such forward-looking information help providers of financial capital and others evaluate how the organisation is positioned for the future.
+It also influences readers’ confidence in the adaptability of the organisation’s strategy and longer-term business model.

-The integrated report should answer the question: What are the specific risks and opportunities that affect the organization’s ability to create value over the short, medium and long term, and how is the organization managing them?
+The integrated report should answer the question: What are the specific risks and opportunities that affect the organisation’s ability to create value over the short, medium and long term, and how is the organisation managing them?